danielyoungkimball/1dollardayitinerary/DEPLOYMENT.md

 - Ensure all dependencies are installed
 - Check that the shared package builds successfully
 - Verify TypeScript compilation

+### Puppeteer Issues
+If you see Chrome/Chromium errors:
+- The build script automatically installs Chrome
+- System Chrome is used in production
+- Check Render logs for detailed error messages

 ### Runtime Issues
 - Check environment variables are set correctly